symbolworks/sysh/README.md

 tasks>
 ```

-We write: `done`.
+We enter `done`.
 We're back to the applications menu:

 ```
 Welcome.
 Choose an application command:

-    email
     tasks
     notes
+    calc

     done

 >
 ```

-We write `done`.
+We enter `done`.
 The session ends.